 (Yoga Nidra is a state that goes beyond the states of waking, dreaming, and sleeping.
 A state is known as Turya or Turyatita).

 There is no concept of time for the one who has attained the state of Yoga Nidra.

 Be happy!
 Sandilya!
 After dissolving your mind in the power of Kundalini, awakening the power of Kundalini to reach all functions of the mind, and seeing the mind by the mind, place your Atman in the middle of the ether of your consciousness.

 Know everything that forms the basis of belief.
 Knowing is known as the mind.
-Knowledge and that which is be known both perishes simultaneously.
+Knowledge and that which is known both perishes simultaneously.
 There is no other way.
-When what has to be known is given up, the mind attains dissolution.
+The mind attains dissolution when what has to be known is given up.
 Then the lonesomeness only remains.

 Yoga and Jnana

 There are two ways to achieve this feat of mind dissolution: Yoga and Jnana (wisdom).

 Yoga contains a way to stop the functions of the mind.
 When the functions are stopped and put at rest, the mind will automatically get dissolved because of the complete detachment from worldly affairs, like the absence of the solar light at the time of rest (night).